Six years ago, we compared ArcGIS vs QGIS. The response was incredible and we thank you for that.

 Although it’s a matter of preference, contextual ribbons are a refreshing departure from the same old UI.
 That’s why ArcGIS Pro gains a bit of an edge for the user interface.

-Even though 7000+ coordinate referencing systems (CRS) exist today, both QGIS and ArcGIS are seasoned veterans for handling them.
+Even though 7000+ coordinate referencing systems (CRS) exist today, both QGIS and ArcGIS are seasoned veterans in handling them.

 But listen carefully.